underpostnet/engine/src/client/public/nexodev/docs/references/Command Line Interface.md

 options.

 Arguments:
+  path                     The absolute or relative directory path of the
+                           repository.
-  path         The absolute or relative directory path of the repository. commit-type  The type of commit to perform.
-Options: feat, fix, docs, style,
+  commit-type              The type of commit to perform.
+Options: feat, fix,
-               refactor, perf, ci, cd, infra, build, test, chore, revert, backup. module-tag   Optional: Sets a specific module tag for the commit. message      Optional: Provides an additional custom message for the commit.
+                           docs, style, refactor, perf, ci, cd, infra, build, test, chore, revert, backup. module-tag               Optional: Sets a specific module tag for the commit. message                  Optional: Provides an additional custom message for the commit.

 Options:
-  --log        Shows commit history from the specified number of latest n path
+  --log <latest-n>         Shows commit history from the specified number of
-               commits.
+                           latest n path commits.
+  --last-msg <latest-n>    Displays the last n commit message.
   --empty                  Allows committing with empty files.
-  --copy       Copies the generated commit message to the clipboard.
+  --copy                   Copies the generated commit message to the
+                           clipboard.
   --info                   Displays information about available commit types.
+  --diff                   Shows the current git diff changes.
+  --edit                   Edit last commit.
+  --msg <msg>              Sets a custom commit message.
+  --deploy-id <deploy-id>  Sets the deployment configuration ID for the commit
+                           context.
+  --cached                 Commit staged changes only or context.
   -h, --help               display help for command

 ```